HITECHCRIME/HC_SG198_XXX/README.md

-feign on, reign's on all the things you sought so vicious still not playing wise, seers have many eyes (on you) (on truth) and that's why i feel trapped in retinas
+feign on, reign's on all the things you sought so vicious still not playing wise, seers have many eyes (on you) (on truth) and that's why feeling trapped in retinas
-retinas caught in upward whites my game on the backheads of the crowd
+(circles) caught in upward whites scent is on us, that's my game

+on the backheads of the crowd

 blink twice phase still rages way too